• Skip to primary navigation

 Recognition and Rankings

-• Ken has also been listed in New York Metro Super Lawyers and is recognized with an AV® Preeminent™ Peer Review Rating—the highest peer review rating—by Martindale-Hubbell.
+• Recognized with an AV® Preeminent™ Peer Review Rating—the highest peer review rating—by Martindale-Hubbell

 Speaking Engagements